 Kodiak Island Bear View *call for pricing

-When to book: Late May trough early June and Mid July through mid August
+When to book: Late May trough early June and late July through early August

 Kodiak Island has the densest population of brown bears in the world due to its food-rich habitat and millions of acres of undeveloped wilderness.
 As the salmon begin their journeys into the local streams and rivers, bears come out of the thick vegetation and congregate in open, riverine areas where it is possible to view them.
 Let us take you to some of these chosen spots to walk in the footsteps of the Kodiak bear.

-All Bear View pricing includes flight and healthy snacks to keep you going
+All Bear View pricing includes flight and a meal

 During the 3-4 hour round trip flight to Brooks Camp from Kodiak you will fly over some of the most spectacular scenery in Alaska.
 From the emerald mountains of Kodiak Island to the glaciated volcanoes and the Valley of 10,000 smokes within Katmai National Park, there are an amazing array of ecosystems and geographic features.
 Designated a National Monument in 1918 due to its unique geology, the Valley of 10,000 Smokes later became what is now Katmai National Park.
 One hundred years later, the land continues to amaze and inspire visitors.